What Business Can Get Out of An Ethernet Solution

 A device that was cutting-edge six months ago could be obsolete within a year.
 Similar sentiments have been expressed at the Cox Business booth during the event.
 It looks pretty certain that things will only speed up from here.

-Ironically, though, it’s an old technology – Ethernet hit the scene more than 40 years ago – that is guiding service providers and their business customers forward.
+Ironically, though, it’s old technology – Ethernet hit the scene more than 40 years ago – that is guiding service providers and their business customers forward.
 Cox Business has been actively engaged with Ethernet for some time, ensuring that small businesses get the services they need, wherever they are.
 We remain committed to the technology as a powerful enabler of business.

 Carrier/Metro Ethernet – MEF’s specialty and the theme of this conference – is now a multi-billion dollar industry and sign of how service providers like Cox Business are responding to new customer needs.
 Businesses aren’t always stuck in a single location anymore, as they may have branch offices, remote workers and technicians in the field.
 As such, they need Metro Ethernet networks that can cover them anywhere, rather than just a single, centralized network.